 You often hear the old "eight glasses of water a day" adage as a way to stay hydrated.
-But unfortunately, hydration is not as simple as drinking water.
-It's possible to still be dehydrated after drinking a lot of water.
-This may be discouraging for avid water drinkers, but if you can pinpoint the source of the problem, you can rectify it and become hydrated again.
+But unfortunately, hydration is not as simple as refilling your Nalgene.
+It's possible to still be dehydrated after drinking water.
+This may be discouraging for avid H2O drinkers, but if you drink a lot of water and still feel dehydrated, you can pinpoint the source of the problem and become hydrated again.

 The biggest signs that you're dehydrated include inability to sweat, dry skin, bad breath, dark pee, and urination less than six times a day.
 It might be confusing if you're experiencing these signs even after drinking lots of water, but drinking water isn't all that it takes to stay hydrated.
 Here are some reasons you might be dehydrated despite seemingly adequate water intake, according to experts.